readyready15728/misc/agonia-notes.md

     the victim dies of shock.
 Ultimately this is not such a bad outcome on the battlefield either."
   - Kiith like spears.
 Spears work well with shields.
+- Ways to improve skills:
+  - By using them, typically the best.
+  - From another player, for gold.
+"This is only effective if the difference in skill between you and your master is very large."
+  - "If you obtained an Ancient Relic through a quest or an event, you can use it to get a specialized training worth 2500XP.
+But relics are very rare and hard to come by!"
+  - Solo training (least efficient)
 - "Now the stronger the monster, and the harder the spirit is to catch.
 A crow requires 10 sorcery, a mammoth requires 380 sorcery.
 You can also stack spirits.
 If you have 70 sorcery, you can carry up to 7 Crow spirits.
 The